When: 09:00 h – 17:00 h, Monday, Wednesday & Sunday (other days on request)

 Gradina fortress was surrounded by many 2 storey and 3 storey towers from which Avala was the most vital one since it protected the very entrance of the fortress.
 Both fortress Gradina and tower Avala are well preserved and offer spectacular views over Vrgorac area.

 Gašpar Winery Estate Tour

 Next stop is a beautiful vineyard of Gašpar brothers who few years ago established a small boutique winery.
-With careful viticulture practices and organic approach in the vineyard, they have been able to produce and maintain an outstanding quality of the wines made from indigenous grape varieties Plavka and Zlatarica.
+With careful viticulture practices and organic approach in the vineyard, they have been able to produce and maintain an outstanding quality of the wines made from indigenous grape varieties Plavka, Zlatarica and Trnjak.

-After a quick tour through the vineyard, we would base ourselves in an open tasting room next to the vineyard for a tasting of three wines, during which time you would be introduced with the basics of wine tasting techniques by WSET Level 3 diploma educator Daniel Čečavac who has over 12 years of experience in the wine industry.
-From there we would visit Gašpar’s wine cellar and have a barrel taste of their premium red wine from a recent vintage.
+After a quick tour through the vineyard, we would base ourselves in an open tasting room next to the vineyard for a tasting of 4 wines, during which time you would be introduced with the basics of wine tasting techniques by WSET Level 3 diploma educator Daniel Čečavac who has over 15 years of experience in the wine industry.
+From there we would visit Gašpar’s wine cellar and have a barrel taste of Plavka and Trnjak from a recent vintage.